thegodone/molds-branch/doc/README.txt

        If "mpi" is set to "no", SCF module does not use the MPI.
        This option can change the setting of parallelization for SCF module only.
 Namely, this option cannot change the setting of parallelization for 1st(2nd) gradients, CIS, etc.
+       The default value of the "mpi" is "yes".

+       "scalapack" should be set as "yes" or "no".
+       When "scalapack yes", the diagonalizing SCF matrix is carried out with ScaLapack.
+       The default setting of "scalapack" option is "NO".
+       Note that "scalapack" is supported on FX10 only.

        E.g.
          SCF